 Caray is a Senior Lecturer in Microbiology and her primary research interests are in antimicrobial resistance (AMR) and pathogenesis of important bacterial pathogens, in particular, zoonoses.
 She is also Head of the Microbiology Research Subgroup and Outreach Coordinator for the Biomedical Science course group.

-Currently, Caray is continuing with the surveillance of AMR bacteria in the environment specifically wild birds.
+Currently, Caray is continuing with the surveillance of AMR bacteria in wildlife and the environment.
+In particular, the surveillance of AMR in pristine environments such as Antarctica in collaboration with Professor Melody Clark at British Antarctic Survey.
 Microorganisms of interest include: Pseudomonas, Salmonella, Enterococcus, ESBL-producing E.coli and Acinetobacter baumannii.
-In particular Caray’s research group is characterising the genetic basis of AMR using whole genome sequencing in collaboration with the Quadram Institute Bioscience.
+Caray’s research group is characterising the genetic basis of AMR using whole genome sequencing in collaboration with the Quadram Institute Bioscience.
 Previous aspects of Caray’s work have involved work with zoonotic pathogens such as Streptococcus suis and Streptococcus equi subsp zooepidemicus.

 - One Health

 - Pathogenesis of bacterial diseases of animals, particularly zoonoses.

 - Modulation of gene expression by environmental factors such as iron.

 - Virulence gene mutagenesis

 - Infection models